mrdjohnson/llm-x/README.md

 - [x] Refresh LLM response button
 - [x] Re-write user message (triggering LLM refresh)
 - [x] Bot "Personas" allow users to override the bot's system message
+- [x] **Image generation** through AUTOMATIC1111

 ## MISC

 - LangChain.js was attempted while spiking on this app but unfortunately it was not set up correctly for stopping incoming streams, I hope this gets fixed later in the future OR if possible a custom LLM Agent can be utilized in order to use LangChain

+  - edit: Langchain is working and added to the app now!

 - Originally I used create-react-app 👴 while making this project without knowing it is no longer maintained, I am now using Vite. 🤞 This already allows me to use libs like `ollama-js` that I could not use before.
 Will be testing more with langchain very soon